lyme-disease-test

 Don’t wait for a positive Lyme disease test

-My patient took a “bury-your-head-in-the-sand” approach towards Lyme disease, which did not help him.
+My patient took a “bury-your-head-in-the-sand” approach toward Lyme disease, which ultimately delayed treatment and prolonged his suffering.

 He had been ill for more than 2 years, suffering from severe fatigue, brain fog, poor sleep, headaches, poor concentration, irritability, neck pain, chest pain, palpitations, stomach pains, and joint pain.